Building Confidence in Communication: Using Apps in Aphasia Group Therapy

 Say I want to run a group that encourages conversation about vacations.
 I might want to focus on the language skills of word retrieval, questions, and describing.
 So, which apps could I use?

-Advanced Naming Therapy – Compare: Use this app to encourage conversations about the similarities and differences between two objects or concepts.
+Compare activity: Use this app to encourage conversations about the similarities and differences between two objects or concepts.
 This exercise targets semantics, word finding and verbal organization – all equally important skills for a successful conversation.
 Encourage the participants to use their new compare and contrast skills later in the group when discussing their own travel experiences.
 What aspects of their trips were the same or different when compared with their peers?

-Advanced Naming Therapy – Describe: The unusual and funny pictures are sure to promote discussion within the group and hopefully raise a smile – an important form of non-verbal communication!
+Describe activities: The unusual and funny pictures are sure to promote discussion within the group and hopefully raise a smile – an important form of non-verbal communication!
 Choose the ‘Famous Places’ category and describe the pictures together.
 Chat about whether anyone in the group has been to these places.
 Can that person describe their time there?
 What questions can the group think of to ask them?

-Conversation Therapy: This is a great app to use for generalized conversation in any aphasia group therapy session.
+This is a great app to use for generalized conversation in any aphasia group therapy session.
 The question types promote thought-provoking conversation and encourage animated discussion between group participants.
 The option of ‘group play’ also allows for simple and accurate recording of participants’ use of strategies for achieving targets, making life easy for the therapist when it comes to note writing.

 Having had the opportunity to practice their communication skills using the apps, participants should be feeling more confident about entering into discussion with each other about the chosen aphasia group therapy topic.
 So, let the participants take the lead!
 Facilitate when necessary and enjoy seeing where the conversation takes you.